Langhorne Borough, Pennsylvania: History

 The village became known as Attleborough until 1876, when it was incorporated and named for Jeremiah Langhorne, an early resident of the area and former chief justice of the Supreme Court of Pennsylvania.
 Upon the arrival of the railroad in 1876, residents of Attleborough and Hulmeville disputed over what the name of the station should be.
-The president of the North Pennsylvania Railroad, Franklin A. Comly, settled the matter by name the station Langhorne.
+The president of the North Pennsylvania Railroad, Franklin A. Comly, settled the matter by naming the station The Penndel Train Station, until recently changing it to Langhorne Train Station.

 A school of higher learning was established in 1835 named successively Minerva Seminary, Attleborough High School, Attleboro Academy, and Bellevue Institute.
 Samuel J. Randall of Philadelphia, a member of the United States House of Representatives from 1875 to 1890 and speaker of the United States House of Representatives from 1876 to 1881, attended this educational institute.

-In the late 19th century and early 20th century, Langhorne continued to grow as wealthy Philadelphians constructed large homes and businesses along Maple and Bellevue Avenues.
+In the late 19th century and early 20th century, Langhorne Borough continued to grow as wealthy Philadelphians constructed large homes and businesses along Maple and Bellevue Avenues.

 The Langhorne Historic District, former Langhorne Library, Joseph Richardson House, and Tomlinson-Huddleston House are listed on the National Register of Historic Places.

-Langhorne was the base of eGames, the publisher of the cult classic Speedy Eggbert.

 Geography

 Langhorne Borough is located at 40°10′39″N 74°55′8″W (40.177409, -74.918880).
 According to the U.S. Census Bureau, the borough has a total area of 0.5 sqmi, all land.

-The northern border of Langhorne follows the Neshaminy Creek.